nocturn9x/heimdall/README.md

 ## Search

-Heimdall implementes negamax search with alpha-beta pruning in a PVS framework to search the game tree and utilizes several heuristics to help it navigate the gigantic search space of chess
+Heimdall implements negamax search with alpha-beta pruning in a PVS framework to search the game tree and utilizes several heuristics to help it navigate the gigantic search space of chess

 ## Eval

 Heimdall currently uses NNUE (Efficiently Updatable Neural Network) to evaluate positions.
 All of heimdall's networks are trained with [bullet](https://github.com/jw1912/bullet) using data obtained from selfplay of previous versions, while previous HCE releases used the lichess-big3 dataset for tuning.
-The current network architecture is a perspective network with a single hidden layer of 1024 neurons, commonly represented as (768x1024)x2->1
+The current network architecture is a horizontally mirrored perspective network with a single hidden layer of 1024 neurons, commonly represented as (768->1024)x2->1

 ## More info